-Beyond the multivitamin a person may want to supplement vitamin E to get 100-400 IU a day.
-And, of course, a person wants to supplement the diet to receive a total of 1000-1500 mg calcium depending on age.
-The only nutrients that have good clinical studies on their benefits are vitamin E, calcium, folate and vitamin D. The folate and vitamin D are in most multivitamins, so vitamin E and calcium are the only supplements needed beyond the multi unless you have been diagnosed through testing by a bonafide physician with a deficiency of a nutrient.
+Beyond multivitamins, a person may want to supplement vitamin E to get 100-400 IU a day.
+And of course, a person wants to supplement the diet to receive a total of 1000-1500 mg of calcium depending on age.
+The only nutrients that have good clinical studies on their benefits are vitamin E, calcium, folate and vitamin D. The folate and vitamin D are in most multivitamins, so vitamin E and calcium are the only supplements needed beyond the multi unless you have been diagnosed through testing by a bona fide physician with a nutrient deficiency.
 Hair analysis, looking in the eyes, etc. are not legitimate tests for deficiency.
 You need blood tests.
-In a recent study, one group was given supplements and another group ate better.
-At the end of the study those taking the multivitamin had little to no change in nutritional status while those on the balanced diet improved their nutritional status.
+In a recent study, one group was given supplements and another group ate a balanced diet.
+At the end of the study those taking the multivitamins had little to no change in nutritional status, while those on the balanced diet improved their nutritional status.
 More studies need to be done to confirm this finding.
-Meanwhile, take a multi if you wish to supplement a good diet.
-Make sure it has 400 mcg of folate and in D. Take vitamin E and calcium.
-Those four nutrients have long term clinical studies.
-Take your vitamin with a meal.
+Meanwhile, take a multivitamin if you wish to supplement a good diet.
+Make sure it has at least 400 mcg of folate and vitamin D each.
+Take vitamin E and calcium.
+Those four nutrients have long-term clinical studies.
+Take your vitamins with a meal.

 Some of the more popular products:

-- St. John’s Wort – may bring relief for the “blues”.
+- St. John’s Wort – may bring relief for the “blues.”
 Interacts with a lot of prescription medications (antidepressants, anticoagulants, etc.).
 Not for clinical depression.

 - SamE – used for depression.
 Needs physician supervision.
 Half of the products tested in this country had less than half the amount stated on the label.
 SamE is considered a medicine in Europe.